cody-greene/rum/readme.md

   and it will run whenever a matching file is updated.

 Options:
-  --watch, -w  Monitor changes in the given directory (recursive),
+  --spawn, -s  Spawn a long-running task outside of the init queue --watch, -w  Monitor changes in the given directory (recursive),
                can be used more than once
   --port, -p   Create a live-reload server on the given port